Sometimes when you’re in the process of absorbing a ton of new information, it’s tough to digest it all. Let me see if I can back this up a little.

 - My midsection is smaller.
 Most of my belly bloat is gone.

 - My sleep seems deeper.
-I never had problems sleeping (except for when I used to suffer with hot flashes), but now my sleep is more restful.
+I never had problems sleeping (except for when I used to suffer from hot flashes), but now my sleep is more restful.

 - My brain seems to be sharper.